vega/vega-lite-api/docs/api/configInterval.md

 When truthy, allows a user to interactively move an interval selection back-and-forth.
 Can be `true`, `false` (to disable panning), or a [Vega event stream definition](https://vega.github.io/vega/docs/event-streams/) which must include a start and end event to trigger continuous panning.
 Discrete panning (e.g., pressing the left/right arrow keys) will be supported in future versions.

-__Default value:__ `true`, which corresponds to `[mousedown, window:mouseup] > window:mousemove!`.
+__Default value:__ `true`, which corresponds to `[pointerdown, window:pointerup] > window:pointermove!`.
 This default allows users to clicks and drags within an interval selection to reposition it.

 __See also:__ [`translate` examples](https://vega.github.io/vega-lite/docs/selection.html#translate) in the documentation.